cameronhu/cs267-hw2.3/README.md

 ## GPU assignToBoxes

 The idea is to parallelize counting the number of particles per box, computation of the prefix sum, and assignment of `parts` indices to `particle_ids` through the GPU.
 Each thread will have access to the shared `gpu_boxCounts`, `gpu_prefixSums`, and `gpu_particle_ids` arrays.
 Atomic operations for adding in `gpu_boxCounts` will be necessary to prevent race conditions.
 Specifically, I can use `atomicAdd(int* address, int val)` to add val to the integer array at address `int* address`.
 Need to explore the best method for computing a prefixSum on the GPU: probably `thrust::exclusive_scan`.
+The `thrust` library allows for me to perform reductions and scans (such as generating a prefixSum) on the GPU without explicitly defining a CUDA kernel.
+The `thrust` library already implemented a parallel prefixSum calculation, and I just leveraged the existing functions to do so.
+Important to note is that `exclusive_scan` omits the very last prefixSum at index totalBoxes, which is just used to calculate the ending index for the last box.
+That value was manually added into the `gpu_prefixSums` array.

 ## Debugging Information For GPU countParticlesPerBox